 One of the traditional ways to release equity is via remortgaging.
 For example, you may have an outstanding mortgage of £20,000 on a £100,000 property.
-Dependent on circumstances, it may be possible to remortgage for £50,000, pay off the outstanding £20,000 mortgage, and retain the balance as equity release.
+Dependent on your circumstances, it may be possible to remortgage for £50,000, pay off the outstanding £20,000 mortgage, and retain the balance effectively as equity release.
 However, this type of mortgage will require a certain income level to fulfil monthly repayments.

 As many older homeowners consider extending their working life, a growing number will have secure income well into their later years.
 While some mortgage providers have unofficial age restrictions, traditionally between 65 and 70, on occasion, this can be extended where there is long-term regular income.
 However, even though many older homeowners work well into their traditional retirement years, access to mainstream remortgages can be difficult.

 Traditional interest-only mortgages are now a thing of the past for many people.
 Often sold in tandem with endowments, many of which failed to meet their redemption targets, this caused severe problems for many people.
 Consequently, obtaining an interest-only mortgage is more challenging unless you have a secure income and a guaranteed lump sum to repay the capital at the end of the mortgage term.

 As we will cover in a moment, this type of mortgage has morphed into a specialist retirement mortgage known as a lifetime mortgage.
 So, while still accessible to some people, on the whole, traditional interest-only mortgages are reasonably rare.

 Specialist retirement mortgages